HomeGymAdvice.comUpdated April 2026

 ## Understanding the Types

 Over-door hook bars hang from hooks that rest on the door frame lip.
 The Iron Gym uses this design.
-More stable than tension-only bars, and they can be placed on the floor as push-up handles.
-The trade-off: they sit higher than the frame top, so you need enough ceiling clearance.
+More stable than tension-only bars, and they can be placed on the floor as push-up handles for dips and elevated press work.
+Advantage: multiple grip positions, floor usability.
+Disadvantage: they sit higher than the frame top, so you need sufficient ceiling clearance (typically 40cm minimum above the bar).

 ---